Creating a Secure Grails Application Powered by MongoDB

 grails s2-quickstart com.example User Role

-4. Add code to create user on grails application startup:
+1. Add code to create a user on the Grails application startup:

 // BootStrap.groovy